What causes disabilities?

 Environmental / Life Events

-Poverty and malnutrition in pregnant mothers can cause deficiency in vital minerals and result in deformation issues in the unborn child.
+Poverty and malnutrition in pregnant mothers can cause a deficiency in vital minerals and result in deformation issues in the unborn child.
 After birth, poverty and malnutrition can also cause poor development of vital organs in the child, which can eventually lead to disability.

 The human body is a phenomenal thing.
-Scientists have still not figured out what and how some things in the body, cells, brain and genes come about.
+Scientists have still not figured out what and how some things in the body, cells, brain, and genes come about.
 Humans have still not found all the answers to all the defects in the human body.

 Sometimes society makes it difficult for people with some impairment to function freely.
 When society develops infrastructure such as houses, roads, parks and other public places without consideration to people with impairment, the basically make it impossible for them to take care of themselves.
-For example if a school is built with ramp in addition to stairs, it makes it easy for people with wheelchairs to move about freely.
+For example, if a school is built with a ramp in addition to stairs, it makes it easy for people with wheelchairs to move about freely.
 This way, their impairment is not made worse.
 Lack of education, support services, health and opportunities for people with impairment can cause additional disability to people with disabilities and even people with no disability.